cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

         {
             "concolicadvice": "done"
         }

+    *Errors:* If there is no trace in progress; if the in-progress trace used a different sequence ID.

 * ``concolicadvice`` > ``advice``
     Request advice on form field values.
 There should not be a trace in-progress.